-6. Experimental Results
+6 Experimental Results

 For the evaluation of our design optimisation heuristic we have used synthetic applications as well as a real-life example consisting of a vehicle cruise controller.
-Thus, we have randomly generated applications of 40, 60, 80 and 100 tasks on systems with 4 processors.
-56 applications were generated for each dimension, thus a total of 224 applications were used for experimental evaluation.
-An equal number of applications with processor utilizations of 20%, 40%, 60% and 80% were generated for each application dimension.
+Thus, we have randomly generated applications of 40, 60, 80 and 100 tasks on systems with four processors.
+Fifty-six applications were generated for each dimension, thus a total of 224 applications were used for experimental evaluation.
+An equal number of applications with processor utilisations of 20, 40, 60 and 80% were generated for each application dimension.
 All experiments were run on an AMD AthlonXP 2400+ processor, with 512 MB RAM.

-We were first interested to determine the quality of our design optimisation approach for hierarchically scheduled systems, the MSPAHeuristic (MSPA); see Figure 17.
-We have compared the percentage of schedulable implementations found by MSPA with the number of schedulable solutions obtained by the InitialMSPA algorithm described in Figure 5 (line 2), which derives a straight-forward system implementation, denoted with SF.
-The results are depicted in Figure 18.a.
+We were first interested to determine the quality of our design optimisation approach for hierarchically scheduled systems, the MSPAHeuristic (MSPA); see Fig. 17.
+We have compared the percentage of schedulable implementations found by MSPA with the number of schedulable solutions obtained by the InitialMSPA algorithm described in Fig. 5 (line 2), which derives a straight-forward system implementation, denoted with SF.
+The results are depicted in Fig. 18a.
 We can see that our MSPA heuristic (the black bars) performs very well, and finds a number of schedulable systems that is considerably and consistently higher than the number of schedulable systems obtained with the SF approach (the white bars).
 On average, MSPA finds 44.5% more schedulable solutions than SF.
+Second, we were interested to determine the impact of the scheduling policy assignment (SPA) decisions on the number of schedulable applications obtained.
+Thus, for the same applications, we considered that the task mapping is fixed by the SF approach, and only the SPA is optimised.
+Figure 18a presents this approach, labeled "MSPA/No mapping", corresponding to the grey bars.
+We can see that most of the improvement over the SF approach is obtained by carefully optimising the SPA in our MSPA heuristic.